 John Clarke (1609-1676) was a highly educated physician, statesman and Baptist Minister.
 He came to America seeking freedom to practice his faith without being silenced, or under strict rule of the King.
 In 1651 Dr. Clarke was arrested, jailed and sentenced to 20 lashes on the whipping post for holding a “unlawful service”.
 He was resonate that no one has the right to govern or convict any person for their religious beliefs.
 Overcoming personal sacrifices and risk of treason, Dr. Clarke wrote the Royal Charter of 1663 & secured from King Charles II on July 8, 1663 which granted Religious Freedom and Civil Liberties to the Colony of RI.

 John Clarke, 1609 – 1676, was born in Westhorpe, Suffolk County England on October 3, 1609 to a well-to-do family.
 He was a highly educated educated Physician, Baptist Minister, Statesman(Law), Patriot and Benefactor who was modest, kind, sympathetic and loved by most.
-John is hailed as the true Founder of Newport RI and Founder of the First Baptist Church of Newport.
+John Clarke is hailed as the true Founder of Newport RI and Founder of the First Baptist Church of Newport.
 He spoke 4 languages, English, Greek, Latin and Hebrew and founded the first free public school.

 Dr. John Clarke held non-conformist progressive ideals for the times.
 He was passionately driven by his heart-felt belief that no man or government entity has the right to silence, harass or otherwise persecute any person for their religious beliefs.
 He referred to this as Soul-Liberty or Liberty of Conscience.

-In November of 1637, at the age of 28, Dr. John Clarke along with his young wife Elizabeth and some of his siblings set sail for New England (America) with hopes to experience freedoms that were against the law in Old England.
+In November of 1637, at the age of 28, Dr. John Clarke along with his young wife Elizabeth and some of his siblings set sail for New England (America) with hopes to experience freedoms that were against Law of the King in Old England.

 Not long after Dr. Clarke was on shore in America he witnessed the same Religious Intolerance & Persecutions as in Old England.
 He along with others were met with suspicion, disarmed and banished from “Boston”.
 In the dead of winter they headed out by foot to find a place where all were welcome regardless of religious beliefs to live in peace together.